liamoddell/Grafana-Faro-Chrome-Extension/README.md

 ### Content Security Policy (CSP)

-The extension automatically handles CSP restrictions using a transport proxy.
+The extension automatically handles CSP restrictions using a transport proxy (faro-transport-proxy.js).
 If you see CSP-related errors in the console, they should not prevent telemetry from being sent.
-The extension intercepts Faro requests and proxies them through the content script, which has Chrome extension privileges and bypasses CSP.
+The transport proxy intercepts fetch requests from the Faro SDK in the page context and routes them through the content script (faro.js), which has Chrome extension privileges and bypasses CSP.

 ### "Failed to fetch" Errors